Suspect arrested in fatal stabbing of cab driver in the Bronx

 CO-OP CITY, Bronx (WABC) -- A suspect is under arrest in connection with the fatal stabbing of a cab driver in the Bronx in March.

-24-year-old Malik Evans is charged with murder, attempted robbery, and criminal possession of a weapon.
+24-year-old Malik Evans, a homeless man, is charged with murder, attempted robbery, and criminal possession of a weapon.

 The victim, 27-year-old Ganiou Gandonou, was found seated inside a Toyota Camry in front of 4160 Hutchinson River Parkway East in Co-Op City.